How Much Do Short Term Rentals Make in Blue Ridge, Georgia?

 Q: What kind of cabin should I buy for Airbnb in Blue Ridge?

-A: Log cabins with hot tubs, mountain views, and fireplaces consistently outperform other property types.
-Three-bedroom cabins (median $58,651, 75th percentile $75,174) offer the best balance of acquisition cost versus revenue.
-Pet-friendly properties see 15–20% higher occupancy.
+A: Log cabins with mountain views, hot tubs, fireplaces, and outdoor gathering spaces consistently outperform other property types.
+Three-bedroom cabins offer one of the best balances between purchase price and revenue, while pet-friendly cabins typically enjoy 15–20% higher occupancy.

-A: The Short Term Shop, founded by Avery Carl, is the largest short term rental-specific brokerage in the United States with agents specializing in the North Georgia Mountains and Blue Ridge vacation rental market.
+A: The Short Term Shop, founded by Avery Carl, is the largest short-term rental-specific brokerage in the United States, with agents specializing in Blue Ridge and the North Georgia Mountains who help investors identify properties with strong vacation rental income potential.

 Ready to invest in a Blue Ridge cabin?
 The Short Term Shop’s team of STR-specialized agents can help you find the right mountain property with the right amenities for maximum vacation rental income.
 Visit theshorttermshop.com or contact us today to get started.